 What are colon polyps?

+Colon polyps are growths in your large intestine (colon).
+The cause of most colon polyps is not known, but they are common in adults.
 Over time, some polyps can turn into colorectal cancer.
 It usually takes many years for that to happen.

-What increases your risk of getting colon polyps?
+What increases your risk?

 You are more likely to have colon polyps if: